gpbl/react-day-picker/.changeset/README.md

 - merging that release PR runs `pnpm release:ci`
 - `release:ci` publishes any package versions that are not yet on npm
 - successful `release:ci` runs create one repo GitHub Release tagged `v<version>`
-- `workflow_dispatch` can rerun `release:ci` for recovery by targeting the merged release PR commit SHA or another ref that resolves to that commit
+- `workflow_dispatch` can rerun `release:ci` for recovery by checking out the merged release PR commit SHA or another ref that resolves to that commit

-Recovery note: if npm publish succeeds but the repo GitHub Release is missing, rerunning `release:ci` is safe and should reuse the published npm versions.
+Recovery note: if npm publish succeeds but the repo GitHub Release is missing, rerunning `release:ci` is safe and should reuse the published npm versions from the checked-out release commit.
 GitHub may still reject creating a missing release for an older recovery commit with `Resource not accessible by integration`.
 In that case, create the GitHub Release manually for that historical commit and rerun the workflow to confirm the release now exists.

 Trusted publishing for the public packages should point at the `release.yml` workflow file on GitHub.